MessiInter/js-quizzes/README.md

 ##
 # Note:
-Not work when install using yarn (tested on both v1 and v2).
+Not avaliable when install with yarn.

 ##
 # License: